 Heart Healthy Diet

-At Nutarniq we try to eat healthy.
-We occasionally share some of our favorite heart healthy recipes on this site or in our newsletter.
+Dr. Evan is very creative for ways to eat healthy.
+He shares some of his favourite heart healthy recipes exclusively to newsletter subscribers.
 If you can change one meal a day then you can change your life without too much of a shock to your system.
 Then progress from there and choose to make a change to a healthier lifestyle, through exercise and heart healthy meals.